gkotian/gkotian.github.io/travels/_posts/2010-05-13-fixing-india.md

 title: Fixing India
 categories:
 - Ecuador
-excerpt: Some past volunteers of Katitawa had painted a beautiful large map of the world on one of the walls of the foyer of the library.
-But India had not been drawn correctly.
 ---

 Some past volunteers of Katitawa had painted a beautiful large map of the world